 Being in a self-catered apartment means that you’ll be able to make use of the kitchen facilities and prepare your own food.
-There are a number of large supermarkets within walking distance of Queen Mary where you can pick up your groceries – be wary of smaller ‘express’ stores, the prices can often be higher for exactly the same items.
+There’s a number of large supermarkets within walking distance of Queen Mary to buy groceries.
+Whilst they can also be convenient, be wary of smaller ‘express’ stores - the prices are often higher for exactly the same items.

 If you don’t fancy cooking, you can usually grab a hot meal on campus at The Curve for a modest price.

 Please note that Summer School students will not be able to benefit from the Student Oyster Card.

 A constant surprise to tourists is that most museums and galleries in the UK are completely free.
-This means you can peruse the works of Van Gogh at the National Gallery, take in the sight of a giant dinosaur skeleton at the Natural History Museum, or analyse the Rosetta Stone at the British Museum – all free of charge!
+This means you can pursue the works of Van Gogh at the National Gallery, take in the sight of a giant dinosaur skeleton at the Natural History Museum, or analyse the Rosetta Stone at the British Museum – all free of charge!